ejunjsh/csapp/chapter08/README.md

     bin/mysystem

+output

+    child pid: 4695
+    normally exit, code: 10
+    child pid: 4697
+    exit caused by signal, code: 15

 there are some problem:

+while you run mysystem, and open another terminal to kill the child process "4697":

+    kill 4697

-    while you run mysystem, and open another terminal to kill the child process, you will get the message from the orignal terminal "exit caused by signal, code: 15". but there are a child process that is still running in background and using 100% cpu. you can top to see:
+you will get the message from the orignal terminal

+    exit caused by signal, code: 15

+but there are a child process that is still running in background and using 100% cpu. you can top to see:

     PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND 4791 sky       20   0    6508    776    696 R 100.0  0.0   5:28.98 wait-sig

 why? becasue the kill only kill its parent process "sh -c".

+    mysystem ----> sh -c -------> wait-sig
+    pid=xxxx      pid=4697        pid=4791